-Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Random Interim Inspection of OPAL Reactor 8 December 2021 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 7 February 2022 Physical Inventory Verification 17 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 7 February 2022 Design Information Verification 17 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 16 August 2022 91(b) Statement of Conclusions (19 September 2022) "The IAEA has concluded from its verification activities carried out at AS-F during the material balance period from 7 June 2021 to 16 May 2022, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material."
+Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Random Interim Inspection of OPAL Reactor 8 December 2021 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 7 February 2022 Physical Inventory Verification 17 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 7 February 2022 Design Information Verification 17 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 16 August 2022 91(b) Statement of Conclusions (19 September 2022) balance period to in connection wi rom 7 June 2021 to th such activities, th erification activities carried out at AS-F d 16 May 2022, and based on the information at all declared nuclear material has been a undeclared presence, production or production on available to da accounted for an

-MBA: AS-F (OPAL) Material balance period: 19 May 2022-4 June 2023
+MBA: AS-F (OPAL)

+Material balance period: 19 May 2022-4 June 2023

 Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Random Interim Inspection of OPAL Reactor 13 October 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
 1 December 2022 Physical Inventory Verification 5 June 2023 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
 17 July 2023 Design Information Verification 5 June 2023 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory."
-17 July 2023 91(b) Statement of Conclusions (14 August 2023) "The IAEA has concluded from its verification activities carried out at AS-F during the material balance period from 17 May 2022 to 4 June 2023, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material."
+17 July 2023 91(b) Statement of Conclusions (14 August 2023) balance period fro in connection with m 17 May 2022 to such activities, th erification activities carried out at AS-F d 4 June 2023, and based on the information at all declared nuclear material has been undeclared presence, production or production on available to do accounted for a